 Matthew Batchelor

 Dr Matthew Batchelor studied for a PhD on biomolecular interactions at solid–liquid interfaces with Prof. Trevor Rayment and Prof. Chris Abell at the University of Cambridge.
-After working as a post-doctoral research fellow on protein unfolding at the University of Nottingham with Prof. Phil Williams, he worked for three years as a Publishing Editor at the Royal Society of Chemistry.
+After working as a postdoctoral research fellow on protein unfolding at the University of Nottingham with Prof. Phil Williams, he worked for three years as a Publishing Editor at the Royal Society of Chemistry.
 In 2012, Matt returned to active experimental and computational research at the University of Leeds, first as an interdisciplinary research fellow working with Prof. Michelle Peckham, Dr Emanuele Paci, Prof. Lorna Dougan and Prof. Peter Knight on single-alpha helix domains, and subsequently with Prof. Richard Bayliss, working broadly on the structural dynamics and interactions of disordered regions of proteins with relevance to cancer, and the structural effects of phosphorylation.

 Diana Gimenez-Ibanez

-Before joining the team in 2021, Diana was a BBSRC research associate at Durham University in Prof. Steven L. Cobb’s group, focussed on the development of fluorinated analogues of Fengycin A with enhanced bio-stability for application as ex-vivo antifungals.
-Prior to this, Diana completed her PhD in 2019 at Durham University funded through the Marie Curie ITN Fluor21 network, where she investigated new routes for the conformational control of peptoids by means of fluorine and fluorine induced dipolar interactions.
+Dr Diana Gimenez-Ibanez is a postdoctoral researcher working with Andy Wilson and Megan Wright on developing new tools to understand and influence protein-protein interactions involving intrinsically disordered regions.
+Before joining the team in 2021, Diana was a BBSRC research associate at Durham University in Prof. Steven L. Cobb’s group, focussed on developing fluorinated analogues of Fengycin A with enhanced bio-stability for application as ex-vivo antifungals.
+Before this, Diana completed her PhD in 2019 at Durham University, funded through the Marie Curie ITN Fluor21 network, where she investigated new routes for the conformational control of peptoids through fluorine and fluorine induced dipolar interactions.

 James Holder